AmbireTech/adex-protocol/OUTPACE.md

 4. at each next state `sum(balances)` must always be <= `channel.totalDeposit`
 5. at any time, only one balance entry per address must exist in the tree

-#### Refusal to sign on constraints violation
+#### Refusal to sign on rules violation

-If a validator receives a state where one of the constraints (2-5) is violated, they will not sign the state.
+If a validator receives a state where one of the rules (2-5) is violated, they will not sign the state.

 ### States